 From the parking lot follow the signs and the yellow notches indicating the start of the Ferrata dei Funs.
-For the first three junctions keep to the right and you will reach the sign of the beginning of the ferrata (30' from the parking lot) below an imrpessive rocky wall.
+For the first three junctions keep to the right and you will reach the sign start via ferrata (30' from the parking lot) below an imrpessive rocky wall.

-From the approach path the wall is attached diagonally using the brackets also present.
+From the approach path the wall is climbed diagonally using the brackets also present.
 We approach an edge and start to climb vertically.
-As you go up the wall, it takes the form of an unmarked dihedral in which you continue first on one side and then on the other using the abundant brackets present (a feature that will accompany us all along the way).
+As you go up the wall, it takes the form of an unmarked dihedral in which you continue first on one side and then on the other using the abundant brackets available (a feature that will accompany us all along the way).
 The first section of the via ferrata is decidedly vertical with some overhanging sections and you quickly gain altitude by climbing up the wall in a growing exposure.
 Unfortunately, the chances of actual climbing are kept to a minimum, however the progression remains fun and the panorama behind us is beautiful.
-You then come to a marked saddle: on the left an easy road and on the right a difficult road.
+You then come to a signposted junction: on the left an easy route and on the right a difficult route.
 These soon rejoin.
 The two variants differ in the amount of overhanging sections present and their continuity.
 The difficult variation can be evaluted of Very Difficult level from the physical point of view despite the many brackets.
 The normal route proceed going around a rocky roof and keeping a similar level of difficulty as previously despite the growing exposure.
 After the two variants join together, the first section ends and we continue on a path in the woods.
-We reach a rocky prominence that is around and we are soon on the start of the second section.
+We reach a a rocky gully which we pass and short after we reach the second section.

 The second section begins with a long vertical wall with plenty of brackets.
 Go up the slab and on the right you can see the suspension bridge that we will soon follow.
-Continue slightly diagonally until you cross a airy and then meet the bridge.
-Cross it and you will soon reach the end of the via ferrata (2h 30 'from the start - 3h total).
+Continue slightly diagonally till we reach an airy traverse and then meet bridge.
+We then cross it and short after we reach the end of the via ferrata (2h 30 'from the start - 3h total).
 Continue on the path and reach the top (5 'from the end of the via ferrata).